 For ELLs who start their education in the U.S. after 4th grade, this can be very problematic because the intensive phonetic instruction they need is unlikely to be a part of their daily curriculum.

-Many educators believe that students only need to learn to read once.
+Many educators believe that students only need to learn to read once, and that’s true for students whose first languages are alphabetic languages like English.
 Once the concept of matching a symbol with a sound has been learned, it can be applied to new languages.

 Students who have not learned to read in their native language or whose native language does not use a phonetic alphabet may struggle to grasp the concept of phonetic relationships between sound and letters.